 - 2 1/2 cups maple syrup

 - Fresh snow you've collected in a large bowl

-- 1. Warm the maple syrup and butter in a small saucepan over medium heat until it registers 235°F (113°C) on a candy thermometer, about 25 minutes or so.
-Don’t walk away.
-You’re going to want to watch it carefully and reduce the temperature under the pan if at any point the mixture threatens to boil over, reduce the temperature under the pan.
+- 1. In a small saucepan over medium heat, warm the maple syrup and butter until it registers 235°F (113°C) on a candy thermometer, about 25 minutes or so.
+It’s going to be tempting to walk into another part of the house.
+Don’t.
+Keep a careful watch on it and if at any point the mixture threatens to boil over, reduce the temperature under the pan.
 When it reaches the desired temperature, remove the pan from the heat and let the mixture cool slightly.

 - 2. Spoon 1 tablespoon maple syrup mixture on some of the snow in the bowl.
-If the syrup sits on top of the snow and sets into a weblike toffee, it’s ready.
+If the syrup sits on top of the snow and sets into a weblike caramel, it’s ready.
 If it doesn’t, return the pan to medium heat for a few minutes and then try again.
-When the syrup is ready, drizzle blobs of the syrup mixture on the snow in whatever pattern or non-pattern you prefer and then indulge as soon as the maple syrup snow candy is cool enough to pick up with your fingers.
+Drizzle blobs of the syrup mixture on the snow in whatever pattern or neo art creation you fancy.
+As soon as the maple syrup snow candy is cool enough to pick up with your fingers, indulge.